peleicht/tf2-item-parser/ReadMe.md

 ### init(init_value?: string | Schema)

-Initialize the item parser with a Steam API Key or a tf2-schema instance.
+Initialize the item parser with a Steam API key or a tf2-schema instance.

+_Will throw when initialized with an API key, the schema cannot be fetched and the module cannot find a backup schema (module hasn't been initialized before)._

 ### fromName(name: string): Item | undefined